matplotlib/matplotlib/doc/devel/contribute.rst

 documentation or a blog post, how to get involved in community work, or get a "pre-review" on your PR.

 To join, please go to our public community_ channel, and ask to be added to ``#incubator``.
 One of our core developers will see your message and will add you.

-New Contributors meeting
+New Contributors Meeting
 ------------------------

 Once a month, we host a meeting to discuss topics that interest new